I-Code777/CSCI3916_A3/README.md

 # Assignment Three

+## Notice
+I ran into a few major issues with trying to get mongodb working, I'll continue to work on it for the homework make up.

 ## Purpose
 The purpose of this assignment is to get comfortable working with a NoSQL database (MongoDB).